Jonathan-Go4th/Project-Nextern/README.md

 The local JSON file currently acts as an offline mock API.
 This keeps the app functional without a network connection and provides a reusable data structure for Browse, Home, and Program Details.
 The service layer and shared store are designed so that the local source can later be replaced with a remote API or backend service.

-## Team 18
+## Team 18 Task split

-- Jonathan Goforth
+- Jonathan Goforth : Dynamic Program Data and Saved Programs, GitHub repository management, video editing and deliverables doccumentation
-- Renz Paulo Baltazar
+- Renz Paulo Baltazar : Figma wireframe, UI/UX design, Cross-App Functional Expansion and Workflow Improvements
-- Favour Chigemezu Uzochukwu
+- Favour Chigemezu Uzochukwu: Program Application Form and Enrolment Submission
-- Sadaf
+- Sadaf : Merged code QA